bezabu/bb-treasure-hunter/README.md

 - Check hint message is functioning correctly

   - Test: Begin the game and locate a piece of treasure using the hint message, checking against the console log which displays the locations of the 2 treasures, and observe the outcome.
-    - Result: The hint message displays the text "red-hot" at the treasure location and at an acceptable radius around it (2-3 cells)
+    - Result: The hint message displays the text "red-hot" at the treasure location and at an acceptable radius around it (2-3 cells).

+  - Test: Begin the game, find 2 of the 3 treasures and move as far away from the remaining treasure as possible to verify the hint message is correct at long distances.
+    - Result: Beyond a certain distance to the treasure, the hint message will display the text "Absolute zero" (about 28 cells).

 - Check treasures found indicator is working correctly
   - Test: Begin the game, find and dig up a treasure.
 Observe the outcome.